How to Make WWWow with

 As you already know, Jamstack is not a tool in itself but an environment and set of standards according to which you create apps and websites.

-And that's what it's known for — the use of technology to provide a flexible environment for website and Jamstack app development.
+And that's what it's known for — the use of technology to provide a flexible environment for website and Jamstack development services.

 In general, the content can be sent to a website in a different way and Jamstack uses markup.
 Markup is one of many ways you can choose to save the data, for example, a text on a website, so it can easily be delivered to the site.
 It's like sending a package — you can send it via post-office, courier, or your favorite shipping company.